Algorithmic Forecasting of Extreme Heat Waves: Applying Genetic Algorithms To The Gain Scores

-A random forest was trained as before using 500 regression trees for the June extreme heat wave.
-The gain score data used for training were the same as the gain score data employed in the earlier analyses.
-A trained and averaged ensemble of regression trees can serve as a survival function for a genetic algorithm's construction of an ideal, synthetic population of grid cells experiencing a true heat wave.
+A random forest was trained using 500 regression trees for the June extreme heat wave.
+The same gain score data were used for training as in the earlier gain score comparisons in Section~\ref{histo}.
+The trained and averaged ensemble of regression trees serves as a survival function for a genetic algorithm's construction of an ideal, synthetic population of grid cells experiencing a true heat wave.

-In the same manner, a random forest was trained as before using 500 regression trees on June actual heat wave 1.
-The gain score data were the same as used in the earlier analyses.
-A trained and averaged ensemble of regression trees can serve as a different survival function for a genetic algorithm's construction of an ideal, synthetic population of grid cells experiencing a faux heat wave.
+In the same manner, a random forest was trained as using 500 regression trees on June faux heat wave 1.
+The trained and averaged ensemble of regression trees serves as a different survival function for a genetic algorithm's construction of an ideal, synthetic population of grid cells experiencing a faux heat wave.